 The proposal of OAT is to merge both schools and operate as one primary school from 1 September 2021.
-The consultation to consider the merge opened on 12 January 2021 and will close midday 26 March 2021.
+The consultation to consider the merge has now closed.
+Further information will be provided this month about the outcome of the consultation.

 On 1 December 2018, Ormiston Cliff Park Infant Academy and Ormiston Cliff Park Junior Academy transferred to Ormiston Academies Trust as two separate schools.
 Since that time, they have continued to work closely together which was an extremely positive move in providing the schools with security for future success.